Edward Henry Horne

 In the reshaped Arcola we have a new café-bar space, offices, two rehearsal rooms and two theatre spaces that can seat up to 300 audience members.
 The larger Studio 1 consists of a double-height space, with a narrow balcony emphasising the sense of proximity and connection between the performers and the audience.
 The smaller Studio 2 has been relocated to the basement and occupies a large room with exposed 19th century brickwork.

-The building also hosts the Arcola Energy, a clean technology incubator.
+The building also hosts Arcola Energy, a clean technology incubator.
 Arcola Energy develops and deploys a range of hydrogen powered products.
-Currently Arcola Energy are currently engaged with a project implementing DC microgrids throughout the building.
+Currently Arcola Energy are engaged with a project implementing DC microgrids throughout the building.
 The lab links with our Creative Learning programme through offering the latest technologies and inspiring teachers for local young people.